ncoghlan/misc/notes/python3/questions_and_answers.rst

 branches using ``svnmerge`` rather than a modern DVCS.

 **November 2011**: :pep:`404` (the Python 2.8 Un-release Schedule) was
-published to make it crystal clear that the core development has no plans to make a third parallel release in the Python 2.x series.
+published to make it crystal clear that the core development team had no plans to make a third parallel release in the Python 2.x series.

 **March 2012**: The first alpha of Python 3.3 was published. :pep:`398`